Developmental/Behavioral Pediatric Medicine

 COURSE PREREQUISITES: Fourth Year Medical Student

 COURSE GOALS: The student will participate in a structured experience in normal and abnormal behavior and development.
 This program emphasizes the use of multiple disciplines and community resources that specialize in developmental issues.
 Participants are scheduled for two half-day assignments each day.
 Assignment sites include but are not limited to special education programs, early intervention agencies, neurology clinics and developmental evaluation clinics.
-Speech and language evaluations, as well as occupational and physical therapy sessions will also be attended.
+Speech occupational and physical therapy sessions will also be attended.
 Participants will be given the opportunity to learn about normal and abnormal developmental issues of children – premature through adolescence.
 Opportunities for hands on experience with special needs children and their families are provided.
 Didactic components of this rotation are designed to reinforce key points of the clinical experience.
 The student will be expected to attend scheduled conferences and participate in discussions related to patients seen.

 At the completion of the course, the student will be able to: 1) Recognize age appropriate behavior and development.
 2) Demonstrate knowledge of age appropriate developmental testing.
 3) Describe community based services available to evaluate and treat children with developmental delays.
 4) Demonstrate knowledge of counseling parents about common behavioral problems, to include, enuresis, sleep disturbances, temper tantrums, and need for discipline/limit setting.
 5) Demonstrate knowledge of the evaluation of a child with muscle tone abnormalities.
 6) Demonstrate knowledge of the evaluation and management of children with developmental and behavioral disorders including but not limited to: suspected attention deficit hyperactivity disorder (ADHD), and autism.